Sustainability

 Sustainable AI as Competitive Moat

 Sustainable AI is not glamorous.
 It doesn't generate exciting press releases.
-It rarely gets celebrated at conferences or featured in case studies.
+It rarely gets celebrated at conferences.

 But it is profoundly transformative.